zriyansh/git/readme.md

 git checkout <filename >
 -> to throw out the unwanted changes which should not be added in a file.

+git reset <filename>
+-> to remove the file from staging area
 ```